CERTCC/CERT-Guide-to-CVD/docs/reference/disclosure_policy_templates.md

 paper containing guidance aimed at developing vulnerability disclosure programs for online systems and services.
-This report makes a point to distinguish online systems and services from "third-party vulnerability disclosure and hands-on---rather than remote---examination of software, devices, or hardware" because of potentially distinct legal issues that may arise.
+This report makes a point to distinguish online systems and services from "third-party vulnerability disclosure and hands-on&mdash;rather than remote&mdash;examination of software, devices, or hardware" because of potentially distinct legal issues that may arise.